-St. Albert residents take pride in the community's many green spaces and abundance of trees.
-The Public Works Department works to ensure the community's parks and recreational areas are at their finest.
+St. Albert residents take pride in the community's many green spaces and an abundance of trees.
+The City works to ensure the community's parks and recreational areas are at their finest.

 Sports field Maintenance

-There are 25 baseball and softball diamonds maintained by Public Works crews.
-Each of them is "floated" every day, weather permitting, to level the infield.
-Minor repairs are made at that time and any repairs of a more significant nature are noted and scheduled.
+There are 25 baseball and softball diamonds (16 shale and 9 grass) maintained by Public Works crews.
+The shale diamonds are "floated" every day, weather permitting, to level the infield.
+Minor repairs are made at that time, and any repairs of a more significant nature are noted and scheduled.

 Soccer and Football Fields

-Public Works crews maintain 30 soccer/football fields in approximately a week-long routine.
-This schedule is weather sensitive as well.
-Field markings are renewed and general light repairs are made.
+Public Works crews maintain 41 soccer/football fields in approximately a week-long routine.
+This schedule is also weather-sensitive.
+Field markings are renewed, and general light repairs are made.

-Our Parks department is currently working to establish a scheduled upgrade of the football and soccer fields.
-This would see a small number of fields removed from service every two years to allow a general upgrade to the turf surface, regaining a standard too difficult to attain while the fields are in a continuous annual use.
+The Recreation and Parks Department is currently working to establish a scheduled upgrade of the football and soccer fields.
+This would see a small number of fields removed from service every two years to allow a general upgrade to the turf surface, regaining a standard too difficult to attain while the fields are in continuous annual use.

 Sports Fields Conditions and Closures